nathanramoscfa/nathanramoscfa/README.md

 # Nathan Ramos, CFA

 ## About Me
 Welcome to my GitHub!
 I'm Nathan, a Fintech Developer with a Chartered Financial Analyst (CFA) designation, specializing in Python-based financial analysis, quantitative strategies, and automated trading programs.
-Currently, I'm a fintech consultant open to new clients, especially in the realm of automated trading programs.
+Currently, I'm a fintech consultant open to new clients, especially in the realm of automated trading bots.

 📅 **[Schedule a Meeting with Me](https://calendly.com/nrcapitalmanagement/github-meeting)**